MicrosoftDocs/architecture-center/docs/ai-ml/idea/orchestrate-mlops-azure-databricks-content.md

 - Modern deep learning, like TensorFlow and PyTorch.
 - Custom analytics, like statistics, Bayesian methods, and graph analytics.

-The architecture supports both small data (single machine) and large data (distributed computing and GPU-accelerated).
+The architecture supports both small data (single machine) and large data (distributed computing and graphics processing unit (GPU)-accelerated).
 In each stage of the architecture, you can choose compute resources and libraries to adapt to your data and problem dimensions.

 The architecture applies to all types of industries and business use cases.
 Azure Databricks customers using this and similar architectures include small and large organizations in industries like these: